Periodontics

 • Tender or Red Gums: Your gums should be a healthy pink color.
 If you notice tenderness or discoloration, this is an indication of inflammation and should be treated as soon as possible.

-• Bleeding Gums: Your body naturally responds to infection and inflammation by releasing cortisol, but this can cause the soft tissue of your mouth to bleed excessively when brushing.
+• Bleeding Gums: Your body naturally responds to infection and inflammation, but this can cause the soft tissue of your mouth to bleed excessively when brushing.

 • Gum Recession: If you notice a recession of your gum line, this can be an indication that your periodontal disease is advancing.
 Major infection and tooth loss are a real possibility.
 Contact your dentist as soon as possible for a consultation!